 In today’s crowded market, there is no shortage of great cameras.
-From entry-level models to full-frame flagships, it’s hard to find a camera that isn’t capable of taking breathtaking photos and videos.
-Still, there will always be those that stand out above the rest, that help push the industry forward with innovative sensors, improved usability, or just by offering a great combination of features at an affordable price.
+From entry-level models to full-frame flagships, you’ll be hard pressed to find a camera in your price point that doesn’t take fantastic stills and video.
+Still, there will always be those that stand out above the rest, that help push the industry forward with innovative sensors, improved usability, or simply by offering a great combination of features at an affordable price.
+And 2018 promises a wealth of change.

 Why should you buy this: Outstanding speed, zero-blackout continuous shooting, 4K video.